-Inventories primarily include land held for development and sale.
-Inventories are stated at cost.
-Capitalized lot development costs at Sky Ranch are costs incurred to construct lots at Sky Ranch that meet the Company's capitalization criteria for improvements to a lot and are capitalized as incurred.
+Inventories primarily include land held for development and sale and are stated at cost.
+Capitalized lot development costs at Sky Ranch are costs incurred to construct finished lots at Sky Ranch that meet the Company's capitalization criteria for improvements to a lot and are capitalized as incurred.
 The Company capitalizes certain legal, engineering, design, permitting, land acquisition, and construction costs related to the development of lots at Sky Ranch.
 The Company uses the specific identification method for the purpose of accumulating land development costs and allocates costs to each lot to determine the cost basis for each lot sale.
-The Company records all land cost of sales over time based on inputs of costs to total costs.
+The Company records land cost of sales for two of three of our builders over time based on inputs of costs to total costs and for one builder at a point in time as lots are delivered.

 In accordance with Accounting Standards Codification ("ASC") Topic 360, Property, Plant and Equipment ("ASC 360"), the Company measures land held for sale at the lower of the carrying value or fair value less estimated costs to sell.
-In determining fair value, the Company primarily relies upon the most recent negotiated price that is a Level 2 input (see Note 2 - Fair Value Measurements for definitions of fair value inputs).
+In determining fair value, the Company primarily relies upon the most recent negotiated price.
 If a negotiated price is not available, the Company will consider several factors, including, but not limited to, current market conditions, recent comparable sales transactions and market analysis studies.
 If the fair value less estimated costs to sell is lower than the current carrying value, the land is impaired to its estimated fair value less costs to sell.